 Good eating habits are directly related to the prevention of osteoporosis in both men and women.
 It is often thought that only women suffer from this disease, but this is not true.
 While women are more prone to develop osteoporosis, men also suffer from this preventable disease.|

 Osteoporosis causes bones to lose mass and density.
 As the bones become porous and brittle, the chance of fracture is greatly increased.
 To lessen the risk of osteoporosis, try to get at least 1,000 mg (adults ages 19-50) to 1,200 mg (adults over 51) of calcium each day.

-If you're not meeting your needs, include additional milk and dairy products such as milk, cheese, yogurt, or pudding.
-Don’t forget foods made with milk such as cheese pizza, lasagna, and yogurt shakes.
-Other foods that are good sources of calcium include calcium-set tofu, canned salmon and sardines with the bones, calcium fortified juice, and broccoli.
+If you're not meeting your needs, include additional milk and dairy products such as milk, cheese, yogurt or pudding.
+Don’t forget foods made with milk such as cheese pizza, lasagna and yogurt shakes.
+Other foods that are good sources of calcium include calcium-set tofu, canned salmon and sardines with the bones, calcium-fortified juice and broccoli.

 Calcium is what strengthens our bones and protects the internal organs.
 When there is a loss of calcium, we lose strength, and bones become brittle and break more easily.
 Some simple variations to improve your diet are as follows:

 Here is a list of examples of the proper foods you should integrate into your diet to help ward off osteoporosis and become healthier:

 - For breakfast, use milk instead of water with your cereal and oatmeal.
 Drink plenty of calcium-fortified orange juice.

 - For lunch, eat yogurt as your dessert, choose milk instead of soda and add cheese to your sandwich.

 - For dinner, prepare canned tomato soup and macaroni and cheese with milk.
 Have pudding made with milk or frozen yogurt for dessert.